 Author: Dr Priyam Sobarun, Dermatology Registrar, Waikato Hospital, Hamilton, New Zealand; Copy Editor: Clare Morrison; Chief Editor: Dr Amanda Oakley, June 2014.

 Psoriasis is a common, long-term scaly skin condition that affects approximately 2% of the population.
-Genital psoriasis affects the genital skin, which includes the pubic area, vulva or penis, skin folds and buttocks.
-It affects adults as well as children.
+Genital psoriasis affects the genital skin, which includes the pubic area, vulva or penis, skin folds including natal cleft, and buttocks.
+Psoriasis does not affect mucosal surfaces.

-Genital skin can also be affected in inverse or flexural psoriasis, ie psoriasis that mainly affects the skin folds .
+Genital skin can also be affected in inverse or flexural psoriasis, psoriasis that mainly affects the skin folds.
 Genital psoriasis may be associated with considerable discomfort and embarrassment, and may severely impair the quality of life and sexual well-being of those affected.

 Genital psoriasis affects males and females, children and adults.
 In children, genital psoriasis is most common under the age of 2, when it presents as psoriatic napkin eruption.